Open Call RFPs

 Russell Sage Foundation/Carnegie Corporation Initiative on Immigration and Immigrant Integration - $150K — External Deadline: August 21, 2017 2:00 p.m.
 ET

 The Russell Sage Foundation (RSF)/Carnegie Corporation Initiative on Immigration and Immigrant Integration seeks to support innovative research on the effects of race, citizenship, legal status and politics, political culture and public policy on outcomes for immigrants and for the native-born of different racial and ethnic groups and generations.
 This initiative falls under RSF’s Race, Ethnicity, and Immigration Program and represents a special area of interest within the core program, which continues to encourage proposals on a broader set of issues.
 Applications must be limited to no more than a two-year period, with a maximum of $150,000 per project (including overhead).
 Refer to RSF’s website for upcoming deadlines, application guidelines, budget guidelines and FAQs.
 Letters of inquiry for this initiative must be received no later than August 21, 2017.
 Upon review, selected applicants will be invited to submit a full proposal by November 15, 2017.
 All applications must be submitted through RFS’s online submission system.
-Questions should be addressed to Aixa Cintrón-Vélez, Program Director, at email@example.com.
+Questions should be addressed to Aixa Cintrón-Vélez, Program Director, at firstname.lastname@example.org.
 Instructions on how to apply are available here.
 All investigators must use the RSF budget template when submitting an invited proposal.
 Letters of inquiry must be received no later than August 21, 2017 2:00 p.m.
 ET.

 2018 John Templeton Foundation Grants - Large Grants >$217.4K, Small Grants <= $217.4K — External Deadline: August 31, 2017